 “Have I ever told you how much I appreciate your impressive self-restraint?”
 John said, his quiet tone bringing my focus back to him.
-His face was utterly blank; never a good sign.
+His expression was utterly blank.
+Never a good sign.

 “I have no idea how you stand for such abuse.
-Where is the Parasite of Parliament?”
+Where is the Hellion of Hampshire?
+The Parasite of Parliament?”
 I said, my voice so low that only he would hear it.

 He paused.
-“Did you just invent that name?”
+“Did you just invent that last one?”

 “Yes,” I said, feeling a little foolish now.